estensen/demo_rails514_beanstalk/README.md

 ## Preparing this Rails Application for Elastic Beanstalk

 I've set up a linux server on Amazon EC2 that you can utilize for easy interaction with elasticbeanstalk.
+(Alternatively, you could set up the CLI for elastic beanstalk on your local machine.)

-1. SSH into that server using the provided TEAMNAME.pem file
+1. SSH into that server using the provided TEAMNAME.pem file:
-via:

         ssh -i TEAMNAME.pem TEAMNAME@ec2.cs291.com